RTAKA808/searchLib/README.md

 # searchLib

 ## Description
-This is an application demonstrating how to use the React library to make an interactive portfolio for future employers to view all while improving my skills as a developer.
+This is an application demonstrating how to create end deploy an interactive MERN application to save and delete books for a user.

 ## Installation
 Install node.js and then npm install all the requisite packages if using on VScode, or you can use it via deployed link.